-The no action alternative was considered and rejected because not acquiring the LPG infrastructure will further impact the U.S. Virgin Islands (USVI) energy supply.
-Acquiring the LPG infrastructure will not impact the floodplain as the infrastructure is already in place and will remain if the infrastructure is not acquired.
-Today LPG supplies almost 80% of the power to USVI.
+The no action alternative will not have any change on the floodplain as the infrastructure is already in place and will remain even if the infrastructure is not acquired.
+Today LPG supplies almost 80% of the power to the USVI.
 If the infrastructure is not acquired VIWAPA will have to revert to operating on fuel oil (diesel) for producing electricity and water.
-Requiring the plant to convert back to utilizing diesel would increase the cost of fuel supply cost which would be transferred to residents thereby the no action alternative would have a direct adverse economic impact on residents of St. Croix.
+Requiring the plant to convert back to utilizing diesel would increase of fuel supply costs which would be transferred to residents thereby the no action alternative would have a direct adverse economic impact on residents of St. Thomas and St. John.
 The use of diesel fuel would also increase environmental impacts through air emissions.
-Diesel produces 17% more carbon dioxide than propane (U.S. Energy Information Administration (www.eia.gov/environment/emissions/co2\vol\mass.php).
+Diesel produces 17% more carbon dioxide than propane (U.S. Energy Information Administration (www.eia.gov/environment/emissions/co2_vol_mass.php).

 On April 22, 2024, Governor Albert Bryan, Jr. declared a State of Energy Emergency in the United States Virgin Islands to Avert an Energy Crisis (Executive Order No 537-2024).
-The declaration layout the current crisis in USVI due to the rising energy cost and inability to pay critical vendors for fuel which is resulting in having to curtail power generation leading to rotating power outages which threaten the health, safety, and economic stability of the residents of the USVI.
+The declaration lays out the current crisis in USVI due to the rising energy cost and inability to pay critical vendors for fuel which is resulting in having to curtail power generation leading to rotating power outages which threatens the health, safety and economic stability of the residents of the USVI.
 The declaration lays out how this is impacting both residents and businesses in the USVI.
 The acquisition of the LPG infrastructure improves the reliability of propane fuel supply to customers and businesses.

 Relying on a single fuel source puts the island at risk for island-wide power outages.
-By acquiring the LPG Infrastructure, it fully maintains the Richmond facility's fuel storage.
-It can take weeks to have fuel delivered after a major storm and the LPG infrastructure directly mitigates this by maintaining the full storage capability.
+By acquiring the LPG Infrastructure, it maintains the Randolph Harley facility's fuel storage.
+It can take weeks to have fuel delivered after a major storm and the LPG infrastructure directly mitigates this by keeping full storage capability.
 Not acquiring the LPG Infrastructure means that the facility will not be able to use its newest, most efficient and most reliable power generation.
-Without access to the LPG Infrastructure, the facility would be forced to run on older, less efficient and less reliable units that can operate on diesel.
+Without access to the LPG Infrastructure the facility would be forced to run on older, less efficient and less reliable units that can operate on diesel.
 Losing access to the propane facilities would render the newest generators useless, delaying payments to vendors working towards making the USVI less fossil fuel dependent.